Last week, the Bureau of Labor Statistics (BLS) released October’s ‘Employment Situation’ report. Highlights of the report show:

 The segment of U.S. workers who are not participating in the workforce because they are “discouraged” and those who work part-time jobs for economic reasons, also had a slight decline in their unemployment rates.
 These demographics are currently sitting at a 7.4% unemployment rate compared to 7.5% last month, and 7.6% at this time last year.

 Implement Strategic Benefits

 With both wages rising and a 1.9% rise in benefit costs over the last 12-months, employers must find ways to satisfy the demands for benefits and wage increases, while still protecting their bottom line.

 Benefits account for roughly 30% of an employee’s total compensation.

 Larger employers often thrive in this environment as they are more apt to provide competitive wages and strong benefits.
 This means that companies that aren’t the Amazons or Googles of the world need to seek cost-effective and strategic benefits that can help during the recurring and retention process.

 That’s why companies like Vera Wang, The Maids, Ceridian, and 21C are beginning to offer a daily payment benefit to their employees.
 According to a study Paychex conducted in October, 10% of payroll professionals believe adding a daily pay option to their suite of benefits is a top five priority for 2018.

-DailyPay is a benefit that employers can offer at no cost, and can round out a comprehensive benefits package, nicely.
+DailyPay is a benefit that employers can offer that can round out a comprehensive benefits package nicely.